 You might notice that your dog is very anxious even when you are at home.
 The dog follows you around all the time, and if you go into another room and shut the door, the dog sits outside the door and whines and scratches at the door.
 If your dog is like this and is left alone, he can panic.

-These behaviors are not directed at you; the dog is not mad at you and he is not trying to control you, he is simply trying to relieve his own anxiety.
+These behaviors are not directed at you; the dog is not mad at you and he is not trying to control you, he is simply trying to relieve his own anxiety and distress.
 If you were in a high state of anxiety, you might yell, go for a walk or throw something; you feel like you are going to explode and you need a way to make this tension go away.
 This is probably how your dog feels with separation anxiety.
 I often think of separation anxiety as a panic attack in dogs.

 - Hyperactivity (pacing, drooling)

 - Reduced activity levels, depression, lack of appetite

 Destruction, defecation/urination and vocalization are the most commonly reported signs of separation anxiety.

 True separation anxiety can be difficult to treat on your own, if you don’t see your dog improving, it may be time to seek out a certified applied animal behaviorist.